AvenirHQ/docs/readme.md

 Card types Trello labels written in ALL CAPS.
 These labels exist to add specification to the type of work contained in a card.

-**DEV** — Code-related TODOs for the team.
+**DEV:API** — Code TODO that includes backend code requirements.

-**OPERATIONS / MGMT** - Dev team tasks that require setup or changes to a non-technical system.
+**DEV:CLIENT** — Code TODO that includes frontend/client code requirements.

-**REVIEW / SPEC / DOCS** — label for any cards not pertaining to code, but related to the production of code.
+**REVIEW/SPEC/DOCS** — label for any cards not pertaining to code, but related to the production of code.

 **SYSOPS** — label for any cards to be completed by the Dev team or by SysAdmin.